decentraland/asset-bundle-converter/README.md

 ├──/manifest       (manifests of the converted entities) │  ├── entityId1.json
 │  └── entityId2.json
-├──/v4             (files of the v4 of the conversor) │  └── ...
+├──/v4             (files of the v4 of the converter) │  └── ...
-└──/v5             (files of the v5 of the conversor) └── ...
+└──/v5             (files of the v5 of the converter) └── ...
 ```

-- Every asset bundle conversion may be bound to a specific version of the conversor.
+- Every asset bundle conversion may be bound to a specific version of the converter.
 Versions may change because materials change or as a result of upgrading versions of unity.
 - This service has an embedded version, which is set via an environment variable (`ENV AB_VERSION v1` in the `Dockerfile`)
 - When each entity is converted, a manifest is generated.
 The manifest contains the AB_VERSION and a list of converted assets.
 The manifest is stored in the path `/manifest/:entity_id.json`.
 Manifests should have a TTL of 1 hour in the edge and CDN cache.
 - All converted assets are stored in a version-scoped path `/ab/:AB_VERSION/:CID`.
 Enabling using the same CDN different versions at a time.
 Converted assets should have a TTL of 1year in the CDN and edge servers.